Special Academics Programs

-Select Juniors and Seniors with high-ranking QPA may be invited to participate in the Gannon Scholars Program.
-Juniors must have a minimum QPA of 4.5 and seniors must have a minimum QPA of 4.25 to be considered.
-1st choice courses (those with the highest QPA’s) are Monday – Wednesday- Friday, 8:00 a.m. -8:55 a.m. and 9:00 a.m. – 9:55 a.m.
-Tuesday-Thursday courses are 8:00 a.m.- 9:30 a.m.
+Select students may be invited to participate in the Gannon Scholars Program.
+Rising juniors must have a minimum QPA of 4.5 at the end of their third semester and rising seniors must have a minimum QPA of 4.25 at the end of their fifth semester to be considered.
 Courses may be used for high school credit and college credit at accepting universities.
-Students may take up to 3 courses each semester on the Gannon University Campus depending on course availability.
-Students potentially have the opportunity of taking up to 9 credits each semester and may complete 36 credits in 2 years.
-Students will meet with their School Counselor to enroll and select classes each semester.
-Students will be placed according to Gannon’s allotment of students per course.
-Once the course is filled students will have the option of taking courses at other times during the day (only if schedule allows) or after school hours.
+Students may have the opportunity to take two courses on the campus of Gannon University each semester depending on availability.
+If the student desires to take a third course, they must have prior approval from their counselor and make arrangements through Gannon.
+Students will meet with their school counselor to enroll and select classes each semester.
+Students are placed according to Gannon’s dual enrollment scheduling policies and procedures.
 All costs associated with this program are in addition to regular tuition.

-Students must maintain a B average or higher in all courses and maintain an attendance record consistent with Gannon’s Freshman Class expectations.
-Failure to do so will result in a student’s removal from the program.
-Students operate on professor policies for all course participation, grading, and final exams.
-Mid-term grades from Gannon will be used as the 1st quarter and 3rd quarter grades.
+Students must maintain a B average or higher in all courses and maintain an attendance record consistent with Gannon’s requirements.
+Failure to do so may result in a student’s removal from the program.
+Students are expected to abide by Gannon’s policies for all course participation, grading, and final exams.
+Any course, class policy, or grading question should be directed to the Gannon professor.

 Other College Credit Opportunities